AlexPeng0829/Scrapy/README.md

 # Scrapy
-some python scripts for scrapping
+Some python scripts for scrapping data related to the daily surgical operations of a certain hospital.